 Conscious people experience the exact same thoughts and feelings as everyone else.
 The difference is the recognition that:

-1. there is nothing wrong with whatever feeling is there
+1. there is nothing 'wrong' with the feeling being there.

-3. all feelings come and go so why bother about whatever shows up in this particular moment.
+3. all feelings come and go so why give too much attention to whatever shows up in any particular moment?

-So, the secret to finding inner peace is to become aware of all you are resisting and to make the conscious choice to simple let it be as it is.
+So, the key to finding inner peace is to become aware of all you are resisting and to make the conscious choice to simple let it be as it is.

 Now, when you feel down, the commentary may be "Wow!
 This is interesting!"
 You feel sad but there is no problem.

-Through resisting our experiences, we draw more of the same to ourselves.
-Through focusing on what you don't want, you attract more of it.
+As what you resist persists, attempting to push certain experiences away only serves to draw more of the same to ourselves.
+Through focusing on what we don't want, we attract more of it.

-Worrying, for example, is praying for that which you don't want.
+Worrying, for example, is praying for that which we don't want.

-A far better (and infinitely more peaceful) approach is to consciously offer no resistance.
+A far better (and more peaceful) approach is to consciously offer no resistance.

-Simply acknowledge what is there, allow it to be there and know there is nothing "wrong" with it.
+Acknowledge what is there, roll out the welcome mat and know there is nothing "wrong" with it.

-Be aware of any commentary about the experience.
+Be attentive to any commentary about the experience.
 There is no need to fix or change anything.
 Wanting to fix it will create more of it.
 Simply seeing it is enough.
 Then see what happens!

 Negative states persist because we give them energy and importance through giving them all of our attention.
 When we offer no resistance, they wither and fade away.
-And, even if they do remain, so what!
+And, even if they do remain, that is OK too!

-Click on the book image to read more.
+Click on the book image to find out more.